ThuCommix/Nightingale/readme.md

 ### Getting started

-1. Create a new project and add ThuCommix.Framework via nuget
+1. Create a new project and add Concordia.Framework via nuget
 2. Select a data provider (also available via nuget) and add it to your project
 3. Create an entity via xml as described below